Skip to content

 For a book-length orientation to how ESOPs work, see Understanding ESOPs.

-For an infographic that visually explains ESOPs, see How an ESOP Works at esopinfo.org; also see esop.org for a map of all U.S. ESOPs and more, including our video What Is an ESOP?
+For an infographic that visually explains ESOPs, see How an ESOP Works at esopinfo.org; also see What Is an ESOP at esop.org, which also has a map of all U.S. ESOPs and more.